How Do I Find Out About Contract Opportunities?

 Who Buys for the Scottish Public Sector?

-• Within the public sector, there are goods and services that every organisation needs to buy e.g. stationery, electricity, furniture, etc. These national frameworks and contracts (called category A) are let by Procurement Scotland, and any public sector organisation can choose to buy from them;
+• within the public sector, there are goods and services that every organisation needs to buy e.g. stationery, electricity, furniture, etc. These national frameworks and contracts (called category A) are let by Procurement Scotland, and any public sector organisation can choose to buy from them

-• At the level below that, some organisations will collaborate at a regional/local level e.g. Tayside Procurement Consortium is the collaborative arm of the three Tayside councils.
+• at the level below that, some organisations will collaborate at a regional/local level e.g. Tayside Procurement Consortium is the collaborative arm of the three Tayside councils.
 These contracts are called category C1

-• At the lowest level, individual organisations let contracts for their own needs only (these are called Category C.
+• at the lowest level, individual organisations let contracts for their own needs only.
+These are called Category C.

 Category A